ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 Partitions can be:

- - **Active.** All partitions by default are active.
-You can both read from an active partition and write into an active partition.
+ - **Active.** By default, all partitions are active.
+Both read and write operations are allowed on an active partition.
- - **Inactive.** You can only read from an inactive partition.
-Partition become inactive after splitting in case of [autopartitioning](#autopartitioning).
-Inactive partition is deleted automatically after deletion all messages from such partition due to retention period expired.
+ - **Inactive.** An inactive partition is read-only.
+A partition becomes inactive after splitting for [autopartitioning](#autopartitioning).
+It is automatically deleted once all messages are removed due to the expiration of the retention period.

 ### Offset {#offset}